 It is recommended to convey parameter sets out-of-band using a reliable transport mechanism.
-However, in applications where the bitstream has to be self-contained, in-band parameter set information units may be used.
-In error-prone transmission environments, in-band parameter set information units should be protected in a way that assures their successful reception before they are referenced.
-Synchronization between in-band and out-of-band transmission of the parameter set information is outside of the scope of this specification.
+However, in applications where the bitstream shall be self-contained, in-band parameter set information units may be used.
+In error-prone transmission environments, in-band parameter set information units should be protected in a way that assures their successful reception.
+Synchronization between in-band and out-of-band transmission of the parameter set information is outside of the scope of this Recommendation | International Standard.

 All the slices of an independent GOP shall refer to the same parameter set.
-A received parameter set information unit shall come into effect just before the next IDER picture is decoded.
+A received parameter set information unit shall come into effect just before the next IDR picture is decoded.